Magnetic-core memory: Production economics

 The most important change, from the point of view of automation, was the combination of the sense and inhibit wires, eliminating the need for a circuitous diagonal sense wire.
 With small changes in layout, this also allowed much tighter packing of the cores in each patch.

 By the early 1960s, the cost of core fell to the point that it became nearly universal as main memory, replacing both inexpensive low-performance drum memory and costly high-performance systems using vacuum tubes, and later discrete transistors as memory.
 The cost of core memory declined sharply over the lifetime of the technology: costs began at roughly US$1.00 per bit and dropped to roughly US$0.01 per bit.

-Core was replaced with integrated semiconductor RAM chips in the 1970s.
+Core memory was made obsolete by semiconductor integrated circuit memories in the 1970s, though remained in use for mission-critical and high-reliability applications in the IBM System/4 Pi AP-101 (used in the Space Shuttle until an upgrade in early 1990s, and the B-52 and B-1B bombers).

 An example of the scale, economics, and technology of core memory in the 1960s was the 256K 36-bit word (1.2 MiB) core memory unit installed on the PDP-6 at the MIT Artificial Intelligence Laboratory by 1967.
 This was considered "unimaginably huge" at the time, and nicknamed the "Moby Memory".
-It cost $380,000 ($0.04/bit) and was 69 inches wide, 50 inches tall, and 25 inches deep with its supporting circuitry (189 kilobits/cubic foot = 6.7 kilobits/litre).
+It cost $380,000 ($0.04/bit) and its width, height and depth was 69 × 50 × 25 in with its supporting circuitry (189 kilobits/cubic foot = 6.7 kilobits/litre).
 Its cycle time was 2.75 μs.